magarena/magarena/release/README.txt

     rename getDuelFile() to getLatestDuelFile() and actual duel file to "latest.duel".

-    Restore selected deck type and deck name on opening DeckChooserDialog. support 'Whenever an opponent draws a card, <effect>' and 'Whenever a player draws a card, <effect>' support 'At the beginning of your draw step, <effect>' support 'At the beginning of each other player's draw step, <effect>'
+    Restore selected deck type and deck name on opening DeckChooserDialog.

+    support 'reveal the top [amount] cards of your library.
+Put all [cards] revealed this way into your hand and the rest on the bottom of your library in any order.' support 'Whenever an opponent draws a card, <effect>' and 'Whenever a player draws a card, <effect>' support 'At the beginning of your draw step, <effect>' support 'At the beginning of each other player's draw step, <effect>'